xapian/xapian-docsprint/overview.rst

 Installation on Debian or Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Neither Debian nor Ubuntu yet have a stable release with Xapian 1.4 packages.
+Recent releases of Debian and Ubuntu both have Xapian 1.4 packages.
+If
-If you're using Debian unstable or testing, there are 1.4 packages there.
-For Ubuntu you can install packages from our PPA_.
+you're still using Ubuntu xenial you can install packages from our PPA_.

 .. _PPA: https://launchpad.net/~xapian-backports/+archive/ubuntu/ppa